blUeBUg200/ddos/DDOS_Script/Readme.md

-# Syntax to execute the DDOS Script
+# Syntax to execute the DDOS script

 Example 1 : Execute  a TCP SYN attack